 Sia – storage space is rented on the cloud and only related users have access.
 It encrypts and distributes files across distributed network.

 Swarm – zero downtime peer to peer storage where uploaded data cannot be censored.

-Apache Cassandra – database stores data using cluster, it is distributed among several machines operating together which are in a ring format.
+Apache Cassandra – database stores data using a cluster, it is distributed among several machines operating together which are in a ring format.
 Each machine acts as a node with replicated data.

-Ties.DB – public, distributed and decentralized database for non-financial data.
+Ties.DB – public, distributed, and decentralized database for non-financial data.